-PTSD can not only sprout from events such as combat and war, but also assault or abuse.
+PTSD can not only sprout from events such as combat and war but also from assault or abuse.
 Severe accidents or conditions, natural disasters, terrorist attacks, or emotional damage can also cause trauma.

 It may even come as a surprise, but PTSD most commonly affects women as well.
-Nearly one out of every nine women develop PTSD, making them about twice as likely than men.
+Nearly one out of every nine women develop PTSD, making them about twice as likely as men.

-So what can you look for if you or a loved one might be suffering with PTSD and trauma?
+So what can you look for if you or a loved one might be suffering from PTSD and trauma?

 What Is PTSD?